dhirajthakare/Javascript-Tutorial/Javascript Tutorial/javascriptTotorial.md

 Read data from a web server - after the page has loaded Update a web page without reloading the page
 Send data to a web server - in the background

+## Plotly.js
+Plotly.js is a charting library that comes with over 40 chart types, 3D charts, statistical graphs, and SVG maps.